cyberphone/web2native-bridge/README.md

 * **addMessageListener**(function(*message*))
 * **addDisconnectListener**(function())

-*optionalArgument* and *message* must be a valid JSON-serializable JavaScript objects.
+*optionalArgument* and *message* must be valid JSON-serializable JavaScript objects.

 An example which could be hosted in an ordinary (*non-privileged*) web page:
 ```javascript